Kebbrokk/Obsidian-Spotify-Playback/README.md

 # FAQ
 - How often does this API refresh?
     - Spotify limits the refresh to 1 hour.
 This app automatically refreshes the token needed.
-- Why do I need Spotify Premium and Developer Account?
+- Why do I need Spotify Premium and Developer Account?‡
     - The reason for Spotify Premium is full features (Next / Prev, Shuffle, Repeat.)
 Spotify limits free account functionality.
 As for the developer account, is connection of API features from the Spotify Playback Plugin and Spotify.
 This allows for the scripts inside Spotify Playback to sync to your Spotify.
 - Why is my Time Listened in Listening log different than what Spotify states?
     - The listening log will only report progress listened, if not listened to ≥90%.
 So you can have a song that is 3:38 and you listened to 3:27 it will be considered a full listened, but if you don't reach the 90% threshhold the log will report the progress made.